onap/aai-aai-common/docs/AAI REST API Documentation/AAIRESTAPI.rst

 API changes
 ~~~~~~~~~~~

-- DELETE request will generate a DMAAP event for each node deleted
+- DELETE request will generate a KAFKA event for each node deleted
   (not just the for which the DELETE request was made)

 - Relationship list